 Lately, Garmin watches have made a name for themselves in the fitness and sports market, furnishing a wide range of smartwatches and fitness trackers.
-Most of the Garmin watches have GPS for Tracking location, a long battery life, music features, health monitoring features like heart rate tracking, sleep tracking, and step tracking to keep an eye on your health all day.
+Most of Garmin watches have GPS for Tracking location, a long battery life, music features, and health monitoring features like heart rate tracking, sleep tracking, and step tracking to keep an eye on your health all day.

 So, if you are confused about how to use the HIIT (High-Intensity Interval Training) Tracker, here we are going to describe briefly where you go in the app to build it, how you can go through the building process, and what kind of workouts are preloaded in the app or watch.

 Garmin Connect is a powerful app that offers to tracks and analyzes your health and fitness workouts by keeping detailed information on every activity.

 If you have doubts about the effectiveness of the GPS, fitness, and accuracy of the Garmin smartwatches, I wrote something for you.
 Read “Are Garmin Smartwatches Good?
 (GPS, Fitness, and Accuracy)